mui/material-ui/docs/data/material/customization/css-theme-variables/usage.md

 ## Getting started

-To enable CSS theme variables, create a theme with `cssVariables: true` and pass it to the `ThemeProvider`.
+To use CSS theme variables, create a theme with `cssVariables: true` and wrap your app with `ThemeProvider`.

-Once the `App` renders on the screen, you will see the CSS theme variables in the HTML `:root` stylesheet.
+After rendering, you'll see CSS variables in the `:root` stylesheet of your HTML document.
-The variables are flattened and prefixed with `--mui` by default:
+By default, these variables are flattened and prefixed with `--mui`:

 <codeblock>